W Books & Thoughts

 About Me

-Full-time Creative Writer & Blogger who loves Seafood, Pasta & eating freshly cooked food while drinking lots of strong coffee & different alcohol…
+Full-time Creative, who loves pasta & eating freshly cooked food while drinking lots of coffee & alcohol…

 *Favourites include Costa, Nescafe | Gordons (pink), Smirnoff & Carling*